France (FR)

 French VAT Number Validation

-Format, pattern, and MOD 97 checksum algorithm for FR VAT numbers
+Format, pattern, SIREN checksum, and MOD 97 key algorithm for FR VAT numbers

 French VAT numbers (Numéro de TVA intracommunautaire) consist of a 2-character key followed by the 9-digit SIREN company registration number.